fletcher-greg/cli-word-censor/README.md

 # Censor Words

+### What does it do?

-## This program redacts sensitive words from files with 'x', i.e., 'sensitive' --> 'xxxxxxxxx'.
+This program redacts sensitive words from files with 'x', i.e., 'sensitive' --> 'xxxxxxxxx'.

-### It is written in node
+### Programming language

+Node.js

 ## Author